‘An interdisciplinary course on applied linguistics and language education.’

 Overview of the course

-The MPhil/MEd Research in Second Language Education (RSLE) is a one-year taught research master's course with a strong focus on methodology training.
-It is designed for students who have a background in languages (including English) and seek to develop substantial knowledge and skills in researching language education.
+The MPhil/MEd Research in Second Language Education (RSLE) is a one-year master's course with a strong focus on research and methodology training.
+It is designed for students who have a background in language (including English) and seek to develop substantial knowledge and skills in researching language education.
 A major part of the course involves developing a good understanding of a wide range of research methods in applied linguistics and in social sciences.
-The course has a strong emphasis on originality and criticality, providing an excellent transition to and a valuable introductory experience for full-scale PhD research.
+The course provides an excellent transition to and a valuable introductory experience for full-scale PhD research.

 Why choose us?